Sustainable Tourism Consultants

 • Consumers are likely to seek their holiday breaks with a stronger focus on their own locality or region, certainly for short breaks if not for main annual holidays.

 • The Government Financial Reporting Manual 2019-20 sets out the annual reporting requirements in terms of financial statements.
-There is now a requirement to report the impact of their business on the environment.
-Perhaps, there will be more of move from Corporate Social Responsibility to Corporate Environmental Responsibility.
+There is now a requirement for some businesses to report the impact of their business on the environment.

 What are some of the key opportunities presented by the climate and biodiversity emergencies for tourism in the UK?